 In India, or at least in Goa, bhaji means Vegetable.

-When you go to a local simple food restaurant, you can ask for a cooked bhaji type like for example potato bhaji, beans bhaji and so on.
+When you go to a local restaurant, which serves up simple food, you can ask for a bhaji.

-Those food places are quite popular with their Vegetarian foods, and so you will not only see locals but even foreigner ordering their spicy food there.
+You will not just only see locals but even foreigners ordering their spicy food there.

-The prices are reasonably cheap and the food quickly served, reason enough for every one to take a round there.
+The prices are reasonable and the food is quickly served, reason enough for every one to take a round there.

 As you already all know, I used to have my troubles to get used to the highly spiced food in India, and so I took my time to explore “the bhaji” scene.